How does the tapered annual allowance work?

 - interest distributions from authorised unit trusts and open-ended investment companies

 If your threshold income is less than £200,000, the tapered annual allowance will not apply.
 If it is over £200,000, you will need to check your adjusted income to see if you will be affected.
+If you have any questions around tapered annual allowance you can contact our retirement planning and pension advice team.

 What is adjusted income?